andrewheberle/workers-git-gateway/README.md

 ## Authentication/Security

-As this plugin provides no authentication, you must ensure your CMS path (eg `/admin`) and the path used for the git gateway (ie `/.netlify`) are protected by Cloudflare Access.
+As this plugin provides _no authentication_, you **must** ensure your CMS path (eg `/admin`) and the path used for the git gateway (ie `/.netlify`) are protected by Cloudflare Access/Cloudflare Zero Trust.

-If you do not do this then you are essentially providing access to any repository the provided GitHub Access Token can read/write.
+If you do not do this then you are essentially providing unrestricted access to any repository the provided GitHub Access Token can read/write.

 ## Usage